A site visitor was curious and pondered:

 You claim we should create our business emails the same as if they were on our business letterhead.
 After my closing (Sincerely,) am I supposed to include my actual handwritten signature like I do on off-line business letterhead, before my signature file?

-“Don’t do anything in an email that you wouldn’t do on your company’s letterhead” is a statement I use quite often as a guide to help you to maintain the same level of decorum and formality as you would on your business letterhead to ensure you maintain a professional presentation and perception.
-Typing your name is just fine and standard and customary.
+“Don’t do anything in an email that you wouldn’t do on your company’s letterhead” is a statement I use quite often.
+This analogy is to help you to maintain the same level of decorum and formality in your email that you would on your business letterhead.

 Your letterhead typically provides a professional presentation and perception.
 You want to do the same in email which many folks consider, incorrectly when it comes to business, as informal.
 And while you do “sign” hard-copy letterhead, in business email typing your name will suffice.

 To have your actual signature display would require that you embed an image (that contains the code to accomplish its display).
 While your email program may hide that code it is there and could cause some security concerns.

 By embedding (not attaching) a graphic or any file for that matter, you risk raising ISP and network blocks and spam filters.
 Reason being it is common practice for those who propagate viruses to use that very same type of code in emails.

 Create a graphic in .gif format.
 The graphic need not be any larger than 150 or so pixels in width and 75 in height.
 Width, of course, would be determined by the length of your name.
 You want to use a font size that would be consistent with your email text.